 “He liked to tell friends about threats and intimidation, and he also sometimes posted on Facebook,” she said.
 “He thought it was a prevention measure, a way that he could be safe from those circumstances.”

-Before authorities visited their mother’s home, Sitanan said her brother warned her and other friends in late 2019 about another potential threat: A colleague in Phnom Penh said they saw a group of men who looked Thai standing near a shop near his house.
+Before authorities visited their mother’s home, Sitanan said her brother warned her and other friends in late 2019 about another potential threat: A colleague in Phnom Penh said they saw a group of men who looked Thai standing near a shop by his apartment.
 Wanchalearm asked to see the CCTV, and he urged his sister to save a copy in case something happened, Sitanan recalled.

 Sitanan said the two would speak on Line about taboo subjects, and she would warn him not to go too far with his comments.
 He was trying to do business in Phnom Penh, and political comments could become an obstacle, she had told him.
 But his disappearance came as a shock, because she never thought Wanchalearm had crossed any lines with his commentary.